 Your hamster prefers his own cage, and for a Syrian, which wants to run and play, bigger is better.
 The cage you pick to contain your pet, who can grow to 6 or 7 inches, should be a minimum of 24 inches by 12 inches, and at least 12 inches tall.
 You want to have plenty of room for his toys, too.

 Food and Drink

 Your Syrian hamster is happy with a diet of nuts, grains, and seeds.
 You can supplement his diet with fruits and vegetables, such as apples, broccoli, carrots, cauliflower, and pears.
 He'll carry his food in his cheeks, and often will continue eating even if his cheeks are full.
 Make sure he has plenty of water.

-While the Syrian hamster is well-kn9own by that name, he's also called the golden hamster, and if he has longer hair, he's often referred to as the teddy bear hamster, black bear hamster, European black bear hamster, and the fancy hamster.
-Short-haired versions of the Syrian hamster are often referred to as the standard hamster, and the hairless variety is sometimes called the alien hamster.
+While the Syrian hamster is well known by that name, he's also called the golden hamster, and if he has longer hair, he's often referred to as the teddy bear hamster, black bear hamster, European black bear hamster, and the fancy hamster.
+Short haired versions of the Syrian hamster are often referred to as the standard hamster, and the hairless variety is sometimes called the alien hamster.
 No matter what name you use, scientists call it the Mesocricetus auratus

-In the wild, your Syrian hamster can be expected to live 2 1/2 to three years, but as a pet, that lifespan is extended., so you can expect your pet to live 3 to 4 years, or even longer.
+In the wild, your Syrian hamster can be expected to live 2 1/2 to 3 years, but as a pet, that lifespan is extended.
+You can expect your pet to live 3 to 4 years, or even longer.